Legal & Ethical Decisions

 - What risks, if any, are associated?

-What happens if I decline the treatment?
+- What happens if I decline the treatment?

-Are there other treatment options?
+- Are there other treatment options?

-Why is the procedure or treatment necessary?
+- Why is the procedure or treatment necessary?

-What long-term and short-term results should I expect?
+- What long-term and short-term results should I expect?

 Stay informed about what is available to you.
 Our medical team will do its best to explain everything to you and answer all questions you have.